felixwiemuth/SimpleReminder/README.md

 ## Project status
-SimpleReminder is currently under development, a first version will soon be released on F-Droid.
+SimpleReminder is currently under development, and new features are added continuously.

 ## Features